 The important relationship between Islam and the heterogeneous Muslim consumer will have a considerable practical implication for companies that explore the marketing supply capacity in the Islamic world.
 The authors hereby expect the current review to significantly impact the identification of methodologies for the main trends in the academic analysis of Islamic marketing and Islamic consumer behaviour.

 This review provides a strong contribution to Islamic marketing literature by recommending the need to integrate the Islamic practices related to consumer consumption of goods and services in studies focused on consumer behaviour analysis.

-Floren, J., Rasul, T. and Gani, A. (2019), "Islamic marketing and consumer behaviour: a systematic literature review", Journal of Islamic Marketing, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/JIMA-05-2019-0100
+Floren, J., Rasul, T. and Gani, A. (2020), "Islamic marketing and consumer behaviour: a systematic literature review", Journal of Islamic Marketing, Vol. 11 No. 6, pp. 1557-1578. https://doi.org/10.1108/JIMA-05-2019-0100

 Emerald Publishing Limited